 One size doesn’t fit all!
 Organizations are different and this that is a perfect match for one organization might not suit you at all.
 For instance, this that is suitable for the corporate bank and its offices might not suit the production company.

 Size of the organization matters!
 Smaller start-ups probably do not need so many different channels as bigger organizations do.
 But then again, it doesn’t mean that the bigger the organization the more channels it should use.
-It definitely depends on organization’s field of activity.
+It definitely depends on the organization’s field of activity.

 Corporate culture plays important role in here.
 No matter how and what kind of information we are delivering you must make sure that it is aligned with your principles and values.
 But we also need to bear in our mind our organization customs, how we do and how we are used to doing things, what is the work culture in the organization.